-After operating for nearly 70 years as a functional steam plant, it became clear that it was simply no longer economically feasible to supply steam heat throughout downtown Spokane; as a result, Washington Water Power made the tough decision to close the steam plant.
+After operating for nearly 70 years as a functional steam plant, it became clear that it was no longer economically feasible to supply steam heat throughout downtown Spokane.
+As a result, Washington Water Power made the tough decision to close the steam plant.
 The last boiler was shut down in December of 1986.

-This was no simple undertaking.
+This transformation was no simple undertaking.
 Detailed plans were painstakingly devised to provide for attractive, functional commercial space while maintaining as much history and equipment as possible—and to complete the work within the rigid guidelines of historic renovation.

 The Central Steam Plant building has always been a prominent and readily identifiable Spokane landmark.
 Its most outstanding features - the characteristic smokestacks and high arched windows – have graced the Spokane skyline since 1916.
 These proud beacons will remain on the cityscape, preserved in all their historical grandeur.
 But it’s what’s inside, beneath the stacks, that really counts.